-This story is actually derived from a sentiment shared by an overseas Filipino worker in Sharjah, United Arab Emirates.
+This story is derived from a sentiment shared by an overseas Filipino worker in Sharjah, United Arab Emirates.
 In her Facebook timeline, Rachelle Claire Melchor posted about her disappointment on being invited to be a godmother as an excuse to demand gifts and favors.

-“My shoe size is 8, my shirt size is L are sometimes mixed into the conversation between an OFW going for vacation soon and a friend back home — as though they invested sums of money on the recruitment process.
+“My shoe size is 8” “My shirt size is L” These phrases are sometimes mixed into the conversation between an OFW going for vacation soon and a friend back home — as though they invested sums of money or time to offer advice on the job application process.

 Rachelle’s message resonated with many other Facebook readers that her post generated over 36,000 shares in just a week.

 OFWs are typically generous people as they also remember where they come from, and look back to return the favor to folks they used to hang out with.
 But once in a while, you’ll encounter shameless people who only approach you when they need a support.
 Worse, if you can’t help them, you’ve become the villain.
 Or greedy.
 Or whatever label they’d like to call you.